maikully/tablator/README.md

 The cost function for the transition between two notes is calculated using the difference between the displacement in frets and the displacement in finger used (assuming all four fingers can comfortably cover exactly one fret).

-Right now, only monophonic midi parts should be used for this program.
-For polyphonic beats (when two notes have the exact same note-on time), only one of the notes will be used.
+Currently, the program will only work on monophonic midi files.
+For any polyphonic parts (if two consecutive notes have the exact same note-on time), the program only uses one of the notes.
+Any notes outside the range of the chosen instrument will be octave-shifted in.

 ## Features